Nursing: Contract Instructor-College Credit

 One of three colleges in the San Diego Community College District, City College is an urban campus, minutes away from a world-class zoo and Balboa Park, providing academic and vocational offerings to meet the needs of a diverse student population.
 While the current vacancy is at City College, applicants should understand that they are subject to assignment at any District facility at the option of the Chancellor.
 In addition, applicants to this recruitment may be used to fill identical vacancies that may occur during the academic year.

-Under direction, plan, organize, and teach assigned courses in an instructional field or discipline according to the approved course outlines, education code requirements, and faculty contract provisions; provide feedback and guidance to students, evaluate students’ performance, and perform assigned duties.
+Under direction, plan, organize, and teach assigned courses in an instructional field or discipline according to the approved course outlines, education code requirements, and faculty contract provisions; provide student feedback and guidance; evaluate students’ performance; and perform assigned duties.
+Must meet the California Board of Registered Nursing Regulations.

 - The two (2) positions are based on contingency upon approval by the California of Registered Nursing.